Wevel/ExperiarSoC/README.md

 ### verify-core-gl: Not implemented

 # Need to do
-- Add gpio registers for set, clear, and toggle which use the write data as a mask
 - Write remaining tests (and fix everything until they pass)
 - Fix timing violations
 - Fix precheck errors

 # Could do
+- Add gpio registers for set, clear, and toggle which use the write data as a mask
+- Add uart pin swapping
 - Flash controller
 - JTAG core management controller
 - CSRs